shiningpp/Aseprite-Scripts-by-pepe/README.md

 Custom LUA scripts for Aseprite.
 Feel free to use!

 ## How to Use
+### Scripts
+- Add Easing Animation
+- Circular Shift
 Download the Lua file and copy it to the Aseprite scripts folder.
+### Extensions
+- Fix Pen Kit
+Edit → Preferences → Extensions → Add Extension → Select plugin (choose the .zip file directly without unzipping) → Apply The plugin name will appear in the Edit menu.
+Click to use it.

 ## add_easing_animation
 - Select **multiple cels in the same layer** and run the script.
 Animations for the intermediate cels will be generated based on the position of the images in the first and last cels.